robwrowe/sideline-sounds/README.md

 - You **can** use this software for any purpose, including commercially.
 - You **must** release the source code if you modify and distribute it.
 - If you provide this software as a web service, you **must** share the modified source.

+This project is a hobby project, and should be used as such.